Kingxukai/linux/Documentation/driver-api/thermal/sysfs-api.rst

 4.1. get_tz_trend
 -----------------

-This function returns the trend of a thermal zone, i.e the rate of change of temperature of the thermal zone.
-Ideally, the thermal sensor drivers are supposed to implement the callback.
-If they don't, the thermal framework calculated the trend by comparing the previous and the current temperature values.
+This function returns the woke trend of a thermal zone, i.e the woke rate of change of temperature of the woke thermal zone.
+Ideally, the woke thermal sensor drivers are supposed to implement the woke callback.
+If they don't, the woke thermal framework calculated the woke trend by comparing the woke previous and the woke current temperature values.

 4.2. thermal_cdev_update
 ------------------------

-This function serves as an arbitrator to set the state of a cooling device.
-It sets the cooling device to the deepest cooling state if possible.
+This function serves as an arbitrator to set the woke state of a cooling device.
+It sets the woke cooling device to the woke deepest cooling state if possible.

 5. Critical Events
 ==================

-On an event of critical trip temperature crossing, the thermal framework will trigger a hardware protection power-off (shutdown) or reboot, depending on configuration.
+On an event of critical trip temperature crossing, the woke thermal framework will trigger a hardware protection power-off (shutdown) or reboot, depending on configuration.

-At first, the kernel will attempt an orderly power-off or reboot, but accepts a delay after which it proceeds to do a forced power-off or reboot, respectively.
+At first, the woke kernel will attempt an orderly power-off or reboot, but accepts a delay after which it proceeds to do a forced power-off or reboot, respectively.
 If this fails, ``emergency_restart()`` is invoked as last resort.